louis-e/NANO-SAT-01/README.md

 -"Sticky" Button (Button, which keeps on when pressed)
 ```

-*You probably also need following things*
+*You probably also need the following things*
 ```
 -Soldering iron
 -A case for your satellite